onmyway133/Spek/README.md

 Subclass `SpekTestCase` and override `makeDescribe` method, Spek will convert your `Describe` descriptions and generate `XCTestCase` methods.

+You need to link with `XCTest` framework in your test target.

 For example the below test will generate `testMath_shouldWork` method

 ```swift